 Frankly speaking, both approaches are weak and ineffective considering the current scenario where customers now are bombarded with tons of competitive products and services all offering similar incentive packages.
 There is no clear motivation for the user to stay with a specific telecom brand.
 There is absolutely zero differentiation.
 Clearly, there is a need to move beyond this antiquated method…and a telecommunications loyalty program can be the first step in that attempt.

-Indeed, from Annex Cloud’s own client experience and data, we’ve seen that within the first ten months a telecommunications loyalty program will decrease churn by 12%.
+From Annex Cloud’s own client experience and data, we’ve seen that within the first ten months a telecommunications loyalty program will decrease churn by 12%.

 Let’s see why telecommunications loyalty programs can be so beneficial, and what it takes to reach that success.

 This problem of data unification is much more difficult due to the telecom industry’s cannibalistic pursuit of mergers and acquisitions.
 These changes cause data to be scattered across multiple customer databases along with duplications and inconsistencies.
-Thus, the data to gets distributed across multiple silos without getting seamlessly integrated with other available business lines; resulting in a single facet of the overall customer profile, rather than a full picture.
+Thus, the data gets distributed across multiple silos without getting seamlessly integrated with other available business data; resulting in a single facet of the overall customer profile, rather than a full picture.
 Consequently, it’s not uncommon to see that the same person may get a different customer experience when he interacts with the business via a store, website, or call center, as they don’t have a complete and holistic view of the customer profile.
 Of course, CRM systems try to give a “360-degree” view of the customer, but due to the multiplicity of ongoing activities, they fail to give a truly integrated customer view.

 A loyalty program can house and integrate data from: